jgd10/isale-wiki/iSALE-on-Mac-OS-X.md

 ### Install iSALE

-At this point you should be ready to install iSALE in the [[Install_guide#Installing-iSALE-Chicxulub-for-scientific-use|standard way]]
+At this point you should be ready to install iSALE in the [standard way](Installation-instructions#installing-isale-dellen-for-scientific-use).

 ### A note about libpng